What Is Scaling and Root Planing?

 Recovery After Scaling and Root Planing Therapy

-After an SRP, please refrain from eating until you are no longer numb from the appointment.
+After root scraping (SRP), please refrain from eating until you are no longer numb from the appointment.
 You will feel sensitivity in your teeth and gums for a few days after this type of treatment.
 Besides following all of your dentist's recommendations on how to care for your diseased gums, the best thing you can do for your oral health is to be consistent in brushing and flossing your teeth.
-You will have follow-up appointments to consistently remove bacteria, plaque, and tartar from your teeth, and to chart the progress of the disease.
+You will have follow-up appointments to consistently remove bacteria, plaque, and tartar from your teeth and to chart the progress of the disease.
 Many patients are asked to return to the dentist every 3 – 4 months because this assists in the healing of the gum pockets.
 If the extra cleanings and treatments are not helping your periodontal disease, your dentist will advise you on how to proceed.

 Is Scaling and Root Planing Covered by Insurance?

 While we do offer third-party financing through CareCredit®, we also have several options to accompany what your dental insurance will cover for scaling and root planing in Kingwood, TX.
 Like other treatments, we can submit a claim to the insurance provider and get you confirmation that SRP is covered and at what percentage you will need to pay out-of-pocket.